Animechain-ai/animechain-docs/docs/roadmap.md

 ### Partnerships with Anime Production Companies

-The first step in expanding the ecosystem is to build partnerships with major anime production companies.
-This introduces Animechain.ai's technology into actual anime production sites and demonstrates its effectiveness.
-Through joint development and pilot projects, specific success stories are created, demonstrating the reliability and usefulness of the technology.
+The first step in ecosystem expansion involves partnering with major anime production companies.
+This introduces Animechain.ai's technology into real-world production environments, showcasing its effectiveness.
+Joint development and pilot projects will demonstrate the reliability and value of the platform through tangible success stories.

-### Forming and Supporting Creator Communities
+### Fostering and Supporting Creator Communities

-The formation and support of the creator community are also important elements of ecosystem expansion.
-Through workshops, events, and grants, creators' activities are promoted, and their creativity is maximized.
-Furthermore, building an online community activates the exchange and sharing of information between creators, supporting the growth of the entire community.
+A key element in ecosystem growth is the cultivation of a vibrant creator community.
+Workshops, events, and grants will empower creators and stimulate their creativity.
+The development of an online community will facilitate the exchange of knowledge and resources, nurturing the growth of the entire network.

 ### Global Market Expansion

-Ultimately, Animechain.ai aims for global expansion.
-Collaborations with overseas anime studios and creators are strengthened, and the formation of local communities is promoted.
-This enables creators from around the world to participate in the Animechain.ai ecosystem, realizing the exchange of technology and knowledge from a global perspective.
-Furthermore, marketing activities in local areas increase awareness of Animechain.ai and establish an international presence.
+Ultimately, Animechain.ai envisions global reach.
+This entails strengthening collaborations with international anime studios and creators, along with the establishment of local communities.
+This strategy enables creators worldwide to participate in the Animechain.ai ecosystem, fostering global exchange of technology and expertise.
+Targeted marketing activities in local markets will raise awareness of Animechain.ai and establish an international presence.

-Through these strategies, Animechain.ai simultaneously realizes technological progress and ecosystem expansion, aiming to innovate the future of anime production.
+By pursuing these strategies, Animechain.ai will achieve simultaneous technological advancement and ecosystem expansion, ultimately transforming the future of anime production.